micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [Stay in] - 待在家里  To remain at home or indoors, rather than going out.
 #### [Return to Q Index](#section1)

-## <a name="question5"></a>Q5:    Please give me an example including "charge late fees","loacal rental store","membership card","stay in".
-Storys
+## <a name="question5"></a>Q5:    Please give me an example including "charge late fees","loacal rental store","membership card","stay in". story-style

 #### A5:
    ENGLISH In the eerily quiet town, the [local rental store], which had been mysteriously transformed into a high-tech hub, enticed customers with its vast selection of virtual reality experiences for those who dared to [stay in].
 However, those who failed to return the advanced gear on time would find their [membership card] charged with sinister [late fees], leaving them haunted by unrelenting debts.